-But Evans is so lovable you understand why a child would climb him like a jungle gym.
+But Evans is so lovable –so striking in the profiles Webb constantly frames him in — you understand why an adoring child would climb her uncle like a jungle gym.
 He has an ease about him that almost makes you forgive the movie’s first HUGE misstep.
 Yeah, it involves his child’s teacher and sex.
 Like so much else about “Gifted,” that’s pre-ordained and easily guessed.

 MPAA Rating:PG-13 for thematic elements, language and some suggestive material

 Cast: Chris Evans, Mckenna Grace, Jenny Slate, Octavia Spencer, Lindsay Duncan